anbox-cloud/discourse-docs/application-manifest.md

 ## Image

 The `image` attribute defines which image the application is based on.
 If left empty, your application is based on the default image.
-See [Image Management](https://discourse.ubuntu.com/t/managing-images/17758) for more details on this.
+See [Manage images](https://discourse.ubuntu.com/t/managing-images/17758) for more details on this.
 Available images on your installation can be listed with the following command:

     amc image list

+<a name="video-encoder"></a>
 ## Video encoder
 A video encoder type can be specified through the `video-encoder` field in the manifest file when creating an application, so that a container launched from the application can use a GPU or software video encoder according to different scenarios.